Along the road between Florina and Edessa in Greece’s far north, Western Macedonia turns quietly, imperceptibly, into Central Macedonia.

 Skra is unimpressive.
 A village with nondescript small metal roofed stone buildings.

 My travelling companion’s interest is strangely alert though.
 “You hear of this town all the time at school,” says R. “It’s a big deal.
 Everyone knows of Skra…”

 And so we’re here.
 But I feel at a loss as to what to make of it really.
-It has a history as the scene of a tremendous battle during the Great War where the Greeks held on to defeat the Bulgarians.
+It has a history as the scene of a tremendous battle during the First World War where the Greeks held on to defeat the Bulgarians.
 This proved a significant victory for the Allied forces and was won at huge cost to the Greeks, with many deaths.
 But try as hard as I can, I can’t feel much for this place myself.

 But then I see, in the town square – built around the one tall plane tree as most Greek town squares are – a local girl, aged maybe just 16 or 17, sat staring at one of the memorials to the lost.
 She is in tears.

 She might be crying over a recent break-up with a boyfriend, of course, but I’m surprised too when my fellow Greek traveller – normally completely impassive at these kinds of things, battles and patriotic scenes meaning little to her – gets out of the car to inspect solemnly another statue monument to the fallen in the village.

 I feel there is something more here for the Greeks than I am ever going to understand.

 The surrounding nature is something I can understand though.
 And Western Macedonia has much nature.

 The day before, we had crawled along an arrow-straight road of tacky motels.
 One after the other, identical, aside from the names on large standing signs outside.